E10

 Possible Causes

-Stuck front bumper, Broken bumper spring, Faulty bumper microswitches, Damaged bumper sensor wiring harness
+Stuck front bumper, Broken bumper spring, Faulty bumper microswitches, Damaged bumper sensor wiring harness.

 How to Fix / Troubleshooting

-Safety first: Switch OFF the mower and remove the battery before working on the bumper assembly.
+Safety first: Switch off the mower and remove the battery before working on the bumper assembly.

 • Inspect springs and guides: Remove the front cover to access the bumper mechanism.
-Check that springs are intact and guides are not cracked or bent.
+Check that the springs are intact and guides are not cracked or bent.

 • Test microswitches (advanced): Locate the bumper switches and manually press them while listening for a click.
 Use a multimeter to verify continuity when pressed.